Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 ### Voting for a Proposal

-The vote function enables users to vote on a specific proposal that has already been created within the DAO.
+The vote function enables users to vote on a specific proposal already created within the DAO.
 Users can choose to either approve or reject the proposal by specifying their vote `approve: bool`, the ID of the proposal they are voting on `proposal_id: u64`, and the amount of their vote `vote_amount: u64`.

 Then, the function creates a mutable variable with the `mut` keyword to store the intended proposal from the contract storage and checks if all requirements to keep the proposal active are met.